bigbio/ibaqpy/README.md

 The current version of this tool uses OpenMS method to load fasta file, and use [ProteaseDigestion](https://openms.de/current_doxygen/html/classOpenMS_1_1ProteaseDigestion.html) to enzyme digestion of protein sequences, and finally get the theoretical peptide number of each protein.

 #### 2. Calculate the IBAQ Value
 First, peptide intensity dataframe was grouped according to protein name, sample name and condition.
 The protein intensity of each group was summed.
+Due to the experimental type, the same protein may exhibit missing peptides in different samples, resulting in variations in the number of peptides detected for the protein across different samples.
+To handle this difference, normalization within the same group can be achieved by using the formula `sum(peptides) / n`(n represents the number of detected peptide segments).
 Finally, the sum of the intensity of the protein is divided by the number of theoretical peptides.

 If protein-group exists in the peptide intensity dataframe, the intensity of all proteins in the protein-group is summed based on the above steps, and then multiplied by the number of proteins in the protein-group.